aborrero/ral-arturo.org/_posts/2018-09-12-dhcp-static-route.md

 #                                         ^^ default route   ^^ extra static route
 ```

-Obviously this was my first time in my career dealing with this setup and situation.
+Obviously this was the first time in my career dealing with this setup and situation.
 My conclussion is that even old-enough protocols like DHCP can sometimes behave
 in a counter-intuitive way.
 Reading RFCs is not always funny, but can help
 understand what's going on.
+I wonder why the protocol is defined this way.
+I bet there
+are valid reasons for it.
+Or not?
+Who knows.

 You can read the original issue in Wikimedia Foundation's Phabricator ticket
 [T202636][phab], including all the back-and-forth work I did.